firemark/pixelopolis/docsrc/articles/elements/containers/square-fence.rst

 .. css:property:: body
     :type: SELECTOR-TO-DRAW-OBJ

-    Links to draw-obj which be rendered in the center.
+    Link to draw-obj which be rendered in the center.

     .. figure:: images/square-fence-body.png
         :alt: Square fence body